Assistant Director for Student Engagement - Campus Ministry

 - Participates in monthly Forum meetings and bi-weekly Executive Committee meetings.

-- Collaborate on annual Blueprint leadership training with university advisory boards.
+- Collaborates on annual Blueprint leadership training with university advisory boards.

 - Develops and implements training on leadership, financial management, group development, and related topics to ensure sufficient learning opportunities for student organization leaders.